-Section 1: Number.
+Section 1: Number and Composition

 The Board of Directors shall be composed of not fewer than eleven (11) nor more than sixteen (16) voting Directors, one of which shall be the President/CEO as an ex officio voting Director.
-The President/CEO shall not vote on matters concerning the President/CEO and may be excused from a Board of Directors meeting by the Chair where matters concerning the President/CEO are being considered.
 The elected Directors shall consist of the following: the Chair and nine (9) to thirteen (13) at-large Board members, and in the penultimate year of the term of each Chair, the Chair Designate.
-The Board of Directors shall determine prospectively the number of at-large Board members to be elected each year so that the total number of at-large Board members shall be from nine (9) to thirteen (13).
-The Past Chair shall be a voting member of the Board by virtue of the position for up to two years immediately following his/her term as Chair and, in the penultimate year of the term of each Chair, the Chair Designate shall be an elected voting Director.
 A majority of the voting Directors must be Professional Members or Past Chair Life Members.